Эта страница не доступна на русском языке.

 Overcoming the risks and difficulties inherent in the project required years of groundwork and preparation, as laid down in the Shelter Implementation Plan (SIP).
-Work on the New Safe Confinement at the site started in late 2010 and, according to an ambitious schedule, is expected to be completed by 2015.
+Work on the New Safe Confinement at the site started in late 2010 and, according to the current schedule, is expected to be completed by 2017.

 Excavation work and the piling of the arch’s foundations are now complete, as is the preparation of the assembly area with its vast lifting towers.
 The assembly area is covered with a concrete slab to minimise radiation exposure.

-The latest landmark achieved was the second lifting stage in May 2013.
+The latest landmark achieved was the lifting of the first half of the arch to its complete height and moving it into a parking position in April 2014.
 In total, the assembly will require six single lifting operations, each one adding a new segment and raising the whole structure accordingly.
 The first lifting took place in November 2012.

 When completed, the New Safe Confinement will prevent the release of contaminated material from the present shelter and at the same time protect the structure from external impacts such as extreme weather.